r-senchuk/math-parse/README.md

-# math-parse
+# Create parser of the expressions which can be defined by the BNF: *
 ```
-Create parser of the expressions which can be defined by the BNF:
 <expr> ::= <term> | <term> <add> <term>
 <term> ::= <factor> | <factor> <mult> <factor> | <factor> <mult> <term>
 <factor> ::= <neg> | - <neg>